humanmade/altis-documentation/other-docs/guides/getting-help-with-altis.md

 # Problem

-Problems are the cause of, or potential cause of an Incidents.
-Incidents revolve around something the unexpected.
-If a site is down, that’s an Incident, but the Problem is a known cause of an issue you wish to track, and coordinate help with, problems typically take longer to resolve, as an appropriate solution is thoughtout, and worked on.
+Problems are the cause of, or potential cause of Incidents.
+Incidents revolve around something unexpected.
+If a site is down, that’s an Incident, but the Problem is a known cause of an issue you wish to track, and coordinate help with.
+Problems typically take longer to resolve, as an appropriate solution is thought out and worked on.

 # Task